sjstretton/screwed/02-ProgressAndProblems.md

 The result of these economic effects is that we have too much pollution, not enough genuine wealth and economic growth that benefits the rich.
 In some countries, economic growth may even stop.
 For the planet as a whole, this model is catastrophic.
 This book shows a route out of this economic situation.

+So we've seen that taxation seems to be important in our economic model because it sets the economic incentives for the private sector.
+This leads on to our next question.

 # Q3: HOW CAN WE Define a Better Tax and Welfare System?

-The second system is more technocratic: defining a good taxation system.
+The third question is more technocratic: defining a good taxation system.
 In the context of what we have said before, this book is devoted to how to pay for public services and social protection in a world characterised by 'wicked externalities', 'generalised rent', and international flows of money and assets.
 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without effective governance systems to constrain them.

 The central concern of the book is the use of the tax system for public benefit: to solve the critical challenges facing our societies including climate change, poverty and the complexity, avoidance and evasion in our taxation and welfare systems.